YardleighAnthony/-Hello-World-/README.md

 ## About me and some few other things unrelated to you getting to know me...
 Learning GitHub's pull request workflow

-I am a student at Belgium Campus, working towards getting a [Bcom Degree.](https://www.belgiumcampus.ac.za/bachelor-of-computing)
+My name is *Yardleigh Lakin Anthony* a student at Belgium Campus, working towards getting a [Bcom Degree.](https://www.belgiumcampus.ac.za/bachelor-of-computing)

 - I love playing the guitar.
 - taking part in extra curriculum ativites such as sports and mountain climbing other than being glued to the screen all day.